 The Texas Education Agency (TEA) values your feedback.
 Please leave us an email TEAfeedback@tea.texas.gov or a voicemail at 512-463-9513.
-TEA will consider the public feedback collected when planning recommendations and guidance related to the upcoming school year.
-For more information, including FAQs on these issues, please visit TEA's COVID Website and check back for frequent updates.
+TEA will consider the public feedback collected when planning recommendations and guidance related to this school year.
+For more information, including FAQs on COVID-19 related issues, please visit TEA's COVID Website and check back for frequent updates.